Recovery of Signals with Low Density: Introduction

 \begin{defi}[$\delta$-Density] For a non-zero signal \mbox{$\vecx\in\complexset^{N_a}$}, we define its $\delta$-density as follows:

 For an all-zero signal $\vecx = \bZero_{N_a\times1}$, we define $\delta(\vecx)=0$. \end{defi}

+The $\delta$-density has been used before by Tang and Nehorai in~\cite{TN15} to derive computable performance bounds on sparse recovery and coincides with the $q=\infty$ member of the family of $q$-ratio sparsity measures studied more recently~\cite{ZY19qcmsv,ZY19frontiers,ZY21qratio}; see \fref{sec:density} for a detailed discussion of these connections.

 Our results in \fref{sec:kernelresults} show that if $\bA$ has incoherent columns and the signal~$\vecx$ has sufficiently low $\delta$-density, then $\bA\vecx\neq\bZero_{M\times 1}$.
-Furthermore, if the columns among $\bA$ and $\bB$ are incoherent, then two signals $\vecx$ and $\vecz$ satisfying $\bA\vecx=\bB\vecz$ cannot have low density at the same time.
-In \fref{sec:OMPrecovery}, we show that orthogonal matching pursuit (OMP) is able to recover up to $1/\coha$ non-zero entries of a signal $\vecx$ from $\vecy=\bA\vecx$ given the coefficients have low density and decay sufficiently fast; here $\coha=\max_{i\neq j}|\veca^H_i\veca_j|$ is the coherence parameter of~$\dicta$.
-This result not only improves upon standard recovery guarantees for OMP by up to $2\times$, but also provides a practical way of recovering the dominant coefficients (in magnitude) of signals with low density.
+Furthermore, if the columns among $\bA$ and $\bB$ are incoherent, then two signals~$\vecx$ and $\vecz$ satisfying $\bA\vecx=\bB\vecz$ cannot have low density at the same time.
+In \fref{sec:OMPrecovery}, we show that OMP perfectly recovers a strictly sparse signal $\vecx$ from $\vecy=\bA\vecx$ with up to nearly $1/\coha$ non-zero entries, provided its coefficients decay sufficiently fast; here, $\coha$ is the coherence of~$\dicta$ (see \fref{def:coherence}).
+This result improves upon standard OMP recovery guarantees by up to $2\times$; we emphasize that a coherence-based improvement of this type was first established by Herzet \emph{et al.} in~\cite{HS14} using consecutive-decay conditions---see \fref{sec:OMPrelated} for a detailed discussion.
+We further show that OMP identifies the dominant (in magnitude) coefficients of arbitrary signals with low density, under a more restrictive condition.
 We conclude in \fref{sec:conclusion}.
 All proofs are relegated to the appendices.